Dollarway School District: Takeover and closure

 In 2015 the Arkansas State Board of Education took control of the district.
 Barbara Warren became superintendent as per the school board naming her to the position.
-The Pine Bluff Commercial praised the state takeover and criticized the previous elected school boards.
+The Pine Bluff Commercial praised the state takeover and criticized the previously elected school boards.
 In 2020 the district had 921 students.

 In December 2020 the Arkansas State Board of Education ruled that the Dollarway School District should merge into the Pine Bluff School District as of July 1, 2021; all seven Arkansas state education board members approved this.
 According to the consolidation plan, all schools of the two districts will continue to operate post-merger.
 Ryan Watley, the CEO of the organization Go Forward Pine Bluff, argued that Dollarway no longer was viable as an individual school district.
 Joni Alexander, a member of the Pine Bluff City Council, argued that the post-merger school district boundaries in effect privilege students in the White Hall School District; he pointed to the City of White Hall having fewer people than the City of Pine Bluff.

-The Pine Bluff Commercial stated that there was a lack of comment in the Arkansas state board of education meetings and that there was a "lack of any significant outcry from patrons or anyone else for that matter."
+The Pine Bluff Commercial stated that there was a lack of comment in the Arkansas state board of Education meetings and that there was a "lack of any significant outcry from patrons or anyone else for that matter."